I Can’t Afford My Car Payments – What Are My Options?

 If you own a home, you may have money you aren’t thinking about – home equity.
 Lenders offer home equity loans in which you pledge your home as collateral, which is a second mortgage.
 You can typically borrow up to 80% of your home’s equity.
 If you have $50,000 of equity, you qualify to borrow up to $40,000.

-The advantages are that home equity loans consolidate your debt into a single monthly payment, and the interest you pay on such loans is tax deductible if you itemize your income tax deductions.
-(Note: Fewer people itemize because the standard deductions have increased in recent years.)
+The advantages are that home equity loans consolidate your debt into a single monthly payment, and the interest you pay on such loans is tax deductible if you itemize your income tax deductions (note that fewer people itemize because the standard deductions have increased in recent years).
 Interest rates are usually lower than non-secured loans, so you might be able to lower your car payments this way.

 Car Repossession

-If you can’t make your car payments, this is the last resort.
+This should be the last resort.
 It will leave an ugly mark on your credit score.
-All, however, may not be lost.
+However, all may not be lost.

-Your lender may permit you to get your car back, which is known as redeeming or reinstating your repossession.
-You have to pay enough to bring your loan current, or nearly so, and pay off any fees that have been assessed.
-There is a small-time window – two weeks or less – if this is available, so don’t dawdle.
+Your lender may permit you to get your car back through a process known as redeeming or reinstating your repossession.
+You will have to pay enough to bring your loan current and pay off any fees that have been assessed.
+There is a small time window – two weeks or less – if this is available, so don’t hesitate.

-If this doesn’t work, your lender will send the car to an auction for sale, and you’ll still owe the difference between the auction sales price and what’s left on the loan, plus repossession costs.
+If this doesn’t work, your lender will send the car to an auction for sale, and you’ll still owe the deficiency balance – the difference between the auction sales price and what’s left on the loan.
+In addition, you’ll owe repossession costs.

-There are a lot of areas people could cut back on if they need an extra $50 or $100 a month to afford their car payment, but to identify them, you need a budget.
+If you need an extra $50 or $100 a month to afford your car payment, there are plenty of methods, but you need a budget to identify them.

-Many of the people who can’t pay their car loans have bad credit scores – though they may have bad credit scores because they can’t pay their car loan.
-No matter which came first, lower credit scores raise the cost of borrowing for everything.
+Many of the people who can’t pay their car loans have bad credit scores, which could have resulted from their inability to pay their car loan.
+Regardless of which came first, lower credit scores raise the cost of borrowing for everything.

 Millions of Americans have found relief through debt consolidation.
 A nonprofit credit counseling company combines your monthly bills into a single, affordable monthly payment and works with lenders to lower interest rates.
 That one payment should be lower than the combined total of all those previous bills.